Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 On my interactive Google map above, I did show the official route through Fontiveros, if you wish to walk it, and I also show the actual shortcut we took in orange.

 For us, continuing on the dirt Calle Viejo, within 300 meters we came to the AV-P-115a, and turned right.
-In only 60 meters, we came to a Y-intersection, where we took the left onto the Plaza Frontón, where immediately on the left are the distinctive orange walls of the Casa Rural La Fonte (+34 636 03 79 55), shown below.
+After only 60 meters, we came to a Y-intersection, where we took the left onto the Plaza Frontón, where immediately on the left are the distinctive orange walls of the Casa Rural La Fonte (+34 636 03 79 55), shown below.

 We walked on by, to check out the special facility to San Juan first, shown below.
 In only 80 meters more, the Camino turns left onto the Calle Santa Ana to continue onward and out of the town.
 This is where I turned off my GPS.

 Staying straight instead, the Posada Espacio San Juan de la Cruz (+34 918 63 04 60) is just ahead.
 This center was built by the Diputación de Ávila around the figure of the saint, on the theme of Llama de Amor Viva, or the "Living Flame of Love."
 It houses a restaurant, a garden dedicated to the four elements of earth, air, fire and water, a library, 11 rooms and living spaces, all to honor the mystic tradition.

-Unfortunately, this accommodation may no longer be open to the public, and it also requires a 2-night minimum.
-It is not appropriate for walking pilgrims.
+At the time of our walk the Posada was closed to the general public.
 We turned around and went back to the Casa Rural La Fonte.
 When we rang the bell no one answered, so we called the number.
 With my broken Spanish, I managed to get a room, but the proprietress needed us to wait until 5:30 to get in so she could clean the room!
 It was 2:30 which meant a three hour wait!

 But the price was right at 20 Euros each, and since there was no other choice (the pilgrim's albergue was not yet open when we were here and the Posada which used to take walk-ins was full for the weekend), we agreed to take the room.
 The place turned out to be lovely, with three available rooms for two or three, a full home to share with a well-equipped kitchen, a washing machine and a nice outdoor patio to relax and hang our clothes.